saoudh/db-vendo-client/docs/journeys.md

 		tram: true,
 		bus: true,
 		ferry: true,
+		nationalExpress: true,
-		express: true,
+		national: true,
 		regional: true
+		regionalExpress: true // this is actually FlixTrain and co.
 	},
-	tickets: false, // return tickets? only available with some profiles
+	tickets: false, // return tickets? only available for [refreshJourney](refresh-journey.md)
-	polylines: false, // return a shape for each leg?
+	polylines: false, // return a shape for each leg? only available for [refreshJourney](refresh-journey.md)
-	subStops: true, // parse & expose sub-stops of stations?
+	subStops: true, // not supported
-	entrances: true, // parse & expose entrances of stops/stations?
+	entrances: true, // not supported
 	remarks: true, // parse & expose hints & warnings?
-	scheduledDays: false, // parse which days each journey is valid on
+	scheduledDays: false, // not yet supported
+	firstClass: true // first or second class for tickets
+	loyaltyCard: '' // BahnCards etc., see below
 	language: 'en', // language to get results in
 }
 ```